 Your municipal bonds center

 Municipal bonds are often an ideal investment choice if you are nearing or in retirement, or simply seeking tax advantages.
 Interest paid on tax-free municipal bonds is exempt from federal taxes and also state taxes (in most cases) if you live in the state that issued the bond.
 However, bonds may be subject to federal alternative minimum tax (AMT), and profits and losses on bonds may be subject to capital gains tax treatment.
-Raymond James is a top 10 underwriter nationally and offers bonds in municipalities all across America.
+Historically, Raymond James has been a top 10 underwriter nationally and offers bonds in municipalities all across America.

 There are many factors to consider